collective/rapido.plone/docs/rest.rst

 Returns the Rapido application settings and set a token in the ``X-CSRF-TOKEN`` HTTP header value.

-This HTTP header will have to be reused in all the request made to the API.
+This HTTP header will have to be reused in all the requests made to the API (but for GET requests).

 **Request**
 ::